Houston Overtime Attorney and FLSA Lawyer

 Overtime Lawyers Who Fight With Cause

 Let the experienced overtime attorneys on our team fight for you.
-As with all of our other clients, you will be glad you called when you did.
-You can see what some of our clients are saying about us on this page below.
-When you have been denied overtime pay, our attorneys will fight for your unpaid wages when your employer denies or withholds your overtime pay.
+As with our other clients, you will be glad you called when you did.
+You can see what some of our clients say about us on this page below.
+Our attorneys will fight for your unpaid wages when your employer denies or withholds your overtime pay.

-In short, every single client review we have gives us 5 out of 5 stars.
-It’s not a matter of a few of our clients, and it’s more than most of them: It’s each and every one of them.
+In short, every single client review gives us 5 out of 5 stars.
+So it’s not a matter of a few of our clients, and it’s more than most of them: It’s every one of them.

 Every.
 Single.
 One.

 Employers are generally required to pay one and one-half times an employee’s regular pay rate for all hours worked beyond 40 hours in a work period.
-This can apply to salaried, commissioned, and hourly employees.
-Most importantly, if you work more than 40 hours in a workweek and want to ensure you are properly compensated, contact the overtime lawyers at the Craighead Law Firm in Houston, TX for a free consultation.
+This rule can apply to salaried, commissioned, and hourly employees.
+Most importantly, if you work more than 40 hours in a workweek and want to ensure you receive proper compensation, contact the overtime lawyers at the Craighead Law Firm in Houston, TX, for a consultation.

 Overtime Law And Minimum Wage (FLSA)